 - The average car insurance rate for full coverage is $1,682 for a 100/300/100 policy with a $500 comprehensive and collision deductible.

-Most people don’t buy a car outright – they take out a car loan to pay for it.
-That means the car is still owned by the lender until the loan is paid off.
+Most people don’t buy a car outright – they get a car loan to pay for it.
+That means the lender still owns the car until the loan is paid off.

 Are there car loan insurance requirements?
 Yes.
 The lender will want you to have full coverage car insurance on the financed car to protect their investment.